oneybee/reactapp/README.md

   <BrowserRouter basename="/reactapp">

   "/reactapp" => "/repository 이름"  으로 변경해주기

 4. index.html에서 <script src="/reactapp/build/bundle.js"></script>
   "/build/bundle/js" => "/repositoryname/build/bundle.js" 로 변경해주기

 5. $ npm install

    $ npm run build

 6. add -> commit -> push 진행하기

 #### How it works
-When the GitHub Pages server gets a request for a path defined with frontend routes, e.g. `example.tld/foo`, it returns a custom `404.html` page.
-The [custom `404.html` page contains a script][404html] that takes the current url and converts the path and query string into just a query string, and then redirects the browser to the new url with only a query string and hash fragment.
-For example, `example.tld/one/two?a=b&c=d#qwe`, becomes `example.tld/?p=/one/two&q=a=b~and~c=d#qwe`.

 A quick SEO note - while it's never good to have a 404 response, it appears based on [Search Engine Land's testing][seoLand] that Google's crawler will treat the JavaScript `window.location` redirect in the `404.html` file the same as a 301 redirect for its indexing.
 From my testing I can confirm that Google will index all pages without issue, the only caveat is that the redirect query is what Google indexes as the url.
 For example, the url `example.tld/about` will get indexed as `example.tld/?p=/about`.
 When the user clicks on the search result, the url will change back to `example.tld/about` once the site loads.